Garden waste

 Any missed garden waste collections due to payments not being received in time will not be refunded.

-The 2024 bin sticker must be fixed to the back of the garden waste bin to prove the collection fee has been paid.
-Any missed garden waste collections due to stickers not being placed on the bin, will not be refunded.
+The 2025 bin sticker must be fixed to the back of the garden waste bin to easily identify the collection fee has been paid.

-Residents are asked to ensure that to put their house number directly on their garden waste bin as well as on the sticker.
+Residents are asked to ensure that to put their house number directly on their garden waste bin, as well as on the sticker, so the crew can easily identify if a bin needs to be emptied.

 Garden waste collection dates